brouhaha/a2zip/README.md

 ## Later ZIP interpreters

 Between revision B and revision F of the Apple II ZIP interpreters, a substantial rearrangement of the code occurred.
-These and later changes to the v3 interpreter have not yet been fully analyzed.

-Currently revisions F and H can be built from the source file "zip-late.asm".
+The disk I/O routines are derived from RWTS but no longer structured in the same way as Apple DOS RWTS, and are now more tightly integrated with the interpreter.

-The disk I/O routines are derived from RWTS but no longer structured in the same way as RWTS, and are now more tightly integrated with the interpreter.
+Currently revisions F, H, K, and M can be built from the source file "zip-late.asm".

 ## EZIP